The Commonwealth of Virginia has a long history of permitting law-abiding citizens to own and carry firearms for hunting and personal protection.

 Retired law-enforcement officers may instead obtain a concealed handgun permit through the recommendation of their law-enforcement agency.

-The law of Virginia accepts completion of any of the following courses or training regimens as proof of handgun competency:
+Virginia accepts completion of any of the following courses or training regimens as proof of handgun competency:

 - Any hunting safety course approved by the Department of Game and Inland Fisheries.